 When the price is at its lowest, I always calculate more, as the indulge recipe below reflects!

-If you do not have time to make blinis, you can also opt for toast instead.
+If you do not have time to make blinis, you can opt for toast instead.
 Use all the same ingredients and just replace the blinis with toast.
 Ask your fishmonger if you should add salt, I sometimes do before serving as it enhances the taste.
 It also depends on wether or not they salted it – look for salted or usalted.

 Old-fashioned stenbiderrogn with blinis